lsst-dm/dmtn-132/index.rst

 It is not likely that a full-featured self-serve solution like identity.lsst.org will be needed for the Commissioning Cluster; by default, all work there should be freely shared amongst the Commissioning Team, and having to have an LSST account is not a great burden for non-staff members of that team.

 LSST staff developers working on the NCSA resources will continue to have separate LSST and NCSA accounts with distinct logins.
-They would continue to use identity.lsst.org to control federated identities, profile information, and group management for the NCSA identities.
+They will continue to use identity.lsst.org to control federated identities, profile information, and group management for the NCSA identities.

 Potential Future Work
 =====================